-Standard Hulu plan
+The standard Hulu plan

 The standard plan is just that.
 It’s the easiest and cheapest way to get involved with Hulu.
-The plan currently costs $5.99 per month and provides unlimited access to all the content, including Hulu Originals.
+The plan currently costs $5.99 per month and provides unlimited access to all of the content, including Hulu Originals.

-If you’re in need of watching on more than one device, and at the same time, then don’t worry.
+If you’re in need of watching on more than one device at the same time, then don’t worry.
 Hulu offers two streams with its standard plan.
 This means someone in the home can be streaming on the TV in the living room, while someone else is watching on their phone in another room.

 - Cons: Ads.